joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 e. var peopleAtParty: Double = "95"
 ```
+'''
+swift

-// Answer : None of the above
+Answer : None of the above
-// a) character is supposed to be one letter b) int has to be a whole number c) string needs " " d) cant add int and var  e) double is an int
+a) character is supposed to be one letter
+b) int has to be a whole number
+c) string needs " "
+d) cant add int and var
+e) double is an int
+'''

 ***
 ## 2. Which of the following expressions evaluate to true?